 Two Australian states have called a state of emergency and residents have been asked to leave their homes as bushfires continue to burn in Australia.

-At least three people have died and thousands have had to leave their homes in New South Wales and Queensland.
+Thousands of people have had to leave their homes in New South Wales and Queensland.

-The country's most populous city, Sydney, has been marked as at "catastrophic fire danger" for Tuesday, when temperatures as high as 37 degrees Celsius (98.6 degrees Fahrenheit) are forecast to mix with powerful winds.
+The country's most populous city, Sydney, was marked as at "catastrophic fire danger", when temperatures as high as 37 degrees Celsius (98.6 degrees Fahrenheit) mixed with powerful winds.

 It is the first time Sydney has been rated at that level since new fire danger ratings were bought in in 2009.